raffaele-99/notesplz/README.md

 # notesplz
-vibe coded tool to generate browsable markdown vaults for offsec lab environments

-it takes a yaml config and gives something like this

 ![screenshot of the output open in obsidian](img/result.png)

-intended to be used as a timesaver for enumerating oscp-style boxes
+makes browsable notes like that from a yaml config

 ## install
 ```